It's been a tumultuous year-and-a-half of major life changes for airline pilot Craig, 47, and his wife Tricia, who previously owned a hair salon.

 "But they only gave me six to nine months to live, and Tricia and I just didn't want to accept that," Craig said.

-By the end of December 2018, Craig and Tricia moved to a residence near Scottsdale so Craig could take part in the trial.
+By the end of December 2018, Craig and Tricia moved to the Scottsdale area so Craig could take part in the trial.

 Clinical trial shows encouraging initial results

-After being on the chemotherapy plus vitamin C protocol for nine weeks, a CT scan showed that Craig's tumors had shrunk by between 30 and 50 percent.
+After being on the chemotherapy plus vitamin C protocol for nine weeks, a CT scan showed that Craig's tumors had shrunk by between 30 and 50%.

-Erkut Borazanci, MD, pancreatic cancer program director and medical oncologist at HonorHealth Research Institute, told Craig it was a wonderful result.
+Erkut Borazanci, MD, pancreatic cancer program director and medical oncologist at HonorHealth Research and Innovation Institute, told Craig it was a wonderful result.

-"The combination of gemcitabine, nanoparticle paclitaxel protein-bound (also known as Abraxane), and cisplatin achieved a 71 percent response rate in a phase 1B/II trial of 25 individuals with metastatic pancreatic cancer," Dr. Borazanci said.
-"That means that seven in 10 individuals with stage 4 pancreatic cancer had a tumor shrinkage of 30 percent or more."
+"The combination of gemcitabine, nanoparticle paclitaxel protein-bound (also known as Abraxane), and cisplatin achieved a 71% response rate in a phase 1B/II trial of 25 individuals with metastatic pancreatic cancer," Dr. Borazanci said.
+"That means that seven in 10 individuals with stage 4 pancreatic cancer had a tumor shrinkage of 30% or more."
 Ascorbic acid (vitamin C) in high concentrations has been shown to cause oxidative damage in cancers with certain mutations, he noted.